 Los Angeles County residents can add an exciting event to their calendar: West Nile Virus and Mosquito & Vector Control Awareness Week.
 It runs from April 20 through April 26.

 Mosquitoes and warm weather go hand-in-hand.
 This is especially apparent with the warm winter we experienced in Los Angeles County.
 As temperatures get warmer, the threat of West Nile virus increases throughout the District.
 Learn more about West Nile virus HERE.

-As if that wasn't enough, the Asian tiger mosquito threat in El Monte and South El Monte poses a public health risk.
+In addition to West Nile virus, the Asian tiger mosquito threat in El Monte and South El Monte continues to pose a public health risk.
 Learn more about the Asian tiger mosquito HERE.